-An effective landing page is the online equivalent of a charming, empathetic sales rep who understands all your worries and reassures you before you have a chance to voice them.
+An effective landing page is the online equivalent of a charming, empathetic sales rep who understands your worries and reassures you before you even voice them.

 Hang on.
 How can a page on the internet connect with you as well as a real person?